-Ashmead School will receive £1,320 EXTRA each year for every child who is eligible for Free School Meals (FSM).
-Plus, once a child is eligible for FSM we continue to receive the extra money for the whole time the child remains with us, even if they’re not eligible any more.
+Ashmead School will receive £1,345 EXTRA each year for every child who is eligible for Free School Meals (FSM).
+Plus, once a child is eligible for FSM we continue to receive the extra money for the whole time the child remains with us, even if your circumstances should change.
 This money will make a massive difference to your child's attainment and progress.

 Your child may be eligible if you get any of the following:

 ·Support under Part VI of the Immigration and Asylum Act 1999

 ·Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual income of no more than £16,190)

 .Universal Credit with an annual net earned income of no more than £7,400

 ·Where you are entitled to Child Tax Credit and also Working Tax Credit during the four-week period immediately after employment ceases, or after you start work less than 16 hours per week